alphastrata/jemini/README.md

 It exists because I couldn't help but notice that there's no Rust option in their docs... shame on you Google.

+And, there are the results for the mandatory [`crates.io` search](https://crates.io/search?q=gemini).

 Note: This API's subject and models from the phind:codellama family are co-authors.

+It is by no means exhaustive, and is most definitely a WIP, however the included examples should show you how useful/not-useful it would be to your use case.

 ## Goals: